xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-beyond-mvp.md

 - Don’t make spans buttons, use button for buttons.
 Use the correct HTML markup.
 That gives you accessibility out of the box.
 Use correct landmarks (eg, nav, aside, footer)
 - Use Alt Text: Make sure your pencil icon has the correct alt text (alt text fulfills the same promise as what the icon represents). make altText  “edit”
 - Esc key closes the modal
-- Use automated test (1) chrome developer tool (Lighthouse) -Audit - accessibility checkbox, (2) Storybook Accessibility Tab
+- Use automated test (1) chrome developer tool (Lighthouse) -Audit - accessibility checkbox, (2) Storybook Accessibility Tab, (3) accessibility eslint plugin: [eslint-plugin-jsx-a11y](https://www.npmjs.com/package/eslint-plugin-jsx-a11y)

 # After Deployment